MichaelHallik/MichaelHallik.github.io/_posts/2021-05-25-Robot-Framework-Crypto-Library.md

 Now, if we <i>had</i> an existing key pair, we could regenerate that existing pair by choosing 'Yes'.
 Choosing 'No' would always result in the creation of a new key pair, regardless whether we already had or hadn't existing key pairs.

 However, due to a defect in the tool, the option 'No' currently does not have an effect at all: it simply does <i>nothing</i>.
 Moreover, choosing 'Yes' will <i>not</i> result in the regeneration of an existing key pair, but will simply (always) create a <i>new</i> key pair (regardless of whether a key pair does or does not already exist).
 Please note that I have contacted the author of the library.
-He assured me he would soon fix this little bug.
-TODO: foot note with link to issue.
+He assured me he would soon fix this little bug.<a href="#footnote-1" class="postanchor"><sup>[1]</sup></a>

 So, until the defect has been fixed, we will simply have to choose 'Yes' so as to create a new key pair.

 We are then asked if we want to save the password to disk.
 The password in question is meant to protect the private key of the key pair that is about to be generated.
 We need that private key to be protected, since it is capable of decrypting our encrypted test data.
 Therefore, we do not want unauthorized usage of the private key!
 A password helps in preventing such usage.

 Creating a password for the private key is mandatory.
 What we are being asked <i>here</i> is whether we would like to <i>save</i> that password to disk.
 If we answer 'Yes', two things will happen: the password we will specify will be secured through hashing and that hashed password will then be saved to disk.
 If we choose 'No', then the password will not be saved to disk and not be hashed.
-A third effect of not saving the password to disk, is that we will have to specify the (unhashed!) password as an argument when importing the library later on (more on this later).
+A third effect of not saving the password to disk, is that we will have to specify the (unhashed!) password as an argument when importing the library later on (as we'll see further on).
 So, choosing 'No' severely decreases the level of security we apply to our private key!

 Therefore, let's select 'Yes'.
 That way our password will be secured, we won't have to remember it <i>and</i> we won't have to specify it later on as an argument in our test code.
 Rather, the CryptoLibrary will search for a password file in the designated folder and, when found, will extract the password from that file.
-More details on this later on.
+More details on this in the remainder of this article.

 Two things will happen now: a key pair will be generated (and saved to disk) in the background and, subsequently, we will be prompted to provide the password: